ArchiveTeam/radikal-grab/README.md

-curiouscat-grab
+radikal-grab
 =============
-This is a script you can run to grab the CuriousCat site.
+This is a script you can run to grab the Radikal.ru site.

-More information about the archiving project can be found on the ArchiveTeam wiki: [CuriousCat](https://wiki.archiveteam.org/index.php/CuriousCat)
+More information about the archiving project can be found on the ArchiveTeam wiki: [Radikal.ru](https://wiki.archiveteam.org/index.php/Radikal.ru)

 Setup instructions
 =========================